How to Stop Procrastinating: A Three Step Plan

-It isn’t possible to prevent iPhone internet access.
-So there might be a temptation to access social media via the browser.
+After that, your social media addiction might tempt you to access it via the phone’s browser.
 One way to avoid this is use a single sign-on password manager such as LastPass then set all your passwords to random twelve-character strings you can’t remember.
 This will also boost your online security!

 Believe me, after a couple of days of withdrawal, it’s actually a relief not to be checking your phone every few minutes.

 How to Stop Procrastinating: Social Media and Games

 There are browser plugins that can block internet access, either entirely, for specific time periods, or for specific sites.
 The only problem with them is we can turn them off again all too easily.

-Parental Controls can block access to websites and games, but they’re an all or nothing solution.
-I don’t want to never be able to use Twitter ever again, I want to not be tempted to check it every few minutes when I’m working.
+Parental Controls can block access to websites and games, but they’re an all-or-nothing solution.
+We don’t want to never use Twitter ever again—we want to stop checking it every few minutes when we’re working.

-What we need is a solution that blocks access to addictive websites and games for most of the day, can’t be turned off, and lets us check them once we have our work for the day completed.
+What we need is a solution that blocks access to addictive websites and games for most of the day, that we can’t turn off, and that lets us check them once we have our work for the day completed.
 After a long search, I found some apps that do exactly that: Focus, for Mac, and Cold Turkey for Windows.

 Focus for Mac is available here.

 Cold Turkey is available here.

-I set a schedule where social media websites and games are blocked from 9am to 8pm.
+I set a schedule that blocks social media websites and games from 9am to 8pm.
 Again, it’s a relief not to be tempted when I’m working.

 How to Stop Procrastinating: Writing Apps

 OK, we are into really drastic solutions now, for the die-hard procrastinating writer.

 Cold Turkey Writer is a Windows/Mac app that completely blocks access to everything on your computer except a basic, full screen word processor until you’ve written however many words you want to write.
 I use this a lot and it’s great.

 Cold Turkey Writer is available here.

 Flowstate is available here.

 Clearly these apps aren’t for everyone, but they’re interesting to experiment with, and it’s amazing what your brain can come up with under pressure!

 How to Stop Procrastinating: The Pomodoro Technique